 As shown in Tables 4 and 5, the catch-up effect (TECI) is largely decisive for R&D productivity change (MPI) in Korean regions (with the exception of Gangwon).
 Therefore, to improve their respective productivities, TECI-declining regions should focus on knowledge spillover that facilitates the transfer of best practice technologies and apply them to potential production techniques.
 These regions should also improve their absorptive capacities through secondary R&D that allows for the capture of other organisations’ new techniques or technologies (Cohen and Levinthal, 1989).
 This would accelerate technical imports and may enhance the catch-up ability of struggling regions.
 That is, these typically underprivileged regions should preferably adopt less challenging strategies for incremental innovation that is coherent with absorptive capacity corresponding to the regions’ traditional scientific and technological competitiveness.

+What brings about cross-regional differences in the catch-up effect?
+The relative level of this indicator may be attributed to characteristics of localised universities, industries, and GRIs that are core R&D performers.
+The considerations include their organisation-specific variables such as the amount of R&D expenditure, the population of researchers, and other related composite factors (e.g. R&D expenditure per researcher in GRIs, density of R&D organisations per R&D expenditure in universities, etc.).
+To identify influential factors on the catch-up effect, Kendall’s coefficient of concordance test is employed.
+As a result, the number of GRIs has a slightly positive correlation with TECI (0.371*).
+Further, the test result gives a statistical account of the effectiveness of the number of R&D organisations per R&D expenditure in the industry presents a small relation with TECI (.390**) of regions.
+Therefore, when regions (1) induce more GRIs in the government sector and (2) try up more industrial R&D organisations under the fixed amount of R&D expenditures in the industry sector, they are expected to stimulate their ability of catching up with frontier runners.
+In particular, the second measure points out an interesting implication for the industrial R&D process.
+Kendall’s coefficient of concordance test indicates that each of the variables (the number of industrial R&D organisations and the amount of industrial R&D expenditures) does not significantly correlate with TECI, but the composite variable of them does.
+This implies that the catch-up effect cannot be improved by increasing either solely the amount of R&D expenditures or the quantity of R&D organisations.
+Rather, the catch-up effect of Korean regions can increase only if the quantity of R&D organisations increases when the amount of R&D expenditures increases over time.

 CONCLUSION